What Does It Mean to Commit Perjury?

 Another essential concept under the state’s perjury law is the idea of material information.
 While the law leaves no doubt that it is illegal to intentionally deceive a government entity, it does provide the caveat that the deception must involve a material issue.

-Reach Out to a Chandler Perjury Attorney Today
+Reach Out to a Gilbert Perjury Attorney Today

 Allegations of perjury are serious matters.
 Convictions will label you as a felon for life and require the court to impose a prison sentence.
 With that in mind, proving perjury can be difficult for a prosecutor.
 Not only do they need to show that your statement was false, but they also need to prove that you knew that it was false and that it concerned a material topic.